elpamsoft-com/UDMPro-Recovery/README.md

 Device ID = 0000
 Device Info:
 ```

-If it is not "Really Bricked" the device will show the following during boot:
+If it is not "Really Bricked" the device will show the following during boot, and you can recover using the "Little bit bricked" recovery, or something simular.

 ```
 agent_wakeup v2.10
 EEPROM Revision ID = 39